o3de/o3de.org/content/docs/user-guide/features/components/reference/actor.md

 ---
-description: ' Use the Actor component to add an actor file to your entity in Amazon Lumberyard. '
+description: ' Use the Actor component to add an actor file to your entity in Open 3D Engine. '
 title: Actor
 ---
 # Actor {#component-actor}